YeabinMoonEcon/starter-hugo-academic3/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Labor
-- Health
-- Microeconomics
 - NLP
+- Cloud computing
+- Applied Microeconomics

 # Education to show in About widget
 education: